vipulnaik/diet-exercise-health/events/2024/2024-07-18-excessive-morning-activity-and-abdominal-pain-in-the-afternoon.md

 * Any other blood tests to do?

-* Should I get the not-very-reliable FoodMarble Aire 2 for $249 to get a general sense of things.
+* Should I get the not-very-reliable FoodMarble Aire 2 for $249 to get a general sense of things?
+This can be used to get a large number of readings, and it does not require a doctor's order, but its reliability is supposedly less than the TrioSmart breath test.

 * Should I, when should I, and how should I get the TrioSmart breath test to see if I actually have IMO?
+The "how" part is basically trying to figure out how to get a doctor's order for the test.

 ## General evolution